Tufts Community Grants

 - Boston , Grafton , Somerville , Medford

 Tufts would like to thank Cummings Foundation for making a generous 2:1 matching gift to the Tufts Community Grants program.
-During the 2022 internal fundraising campaign, every dollar donated by Tufts staff and faculty to the TCG program was matched with $2 by Cummings Foundation.
-Thanks to this record-breaking support from staff, faculty and Cummings Foundation, we are able to increase award amounts this year from $2,000 to $3,000.
+During the 2023 internal fundraising campaign, every dollar donated by Tufts staff and faculty to the TCG program was matched with $2 by Cummings Foundation.
+Thanks to this record-breaking support from staff, faculty and Cummings Foundation, we are able to provide grant awards of $3,000 to each grant recipient.
 Tufts is grateful to Cummings Foundation for its impactful double matching gift and for supporting the work of Tufts' community partners serving Boston, Grafton, Medford and Somerville.

 Program Details and Application

 Please read the following program details and requirements before applying for a Tufts Community Grant.